boisalai/mlops-zoomcamp-project/README.md

 }
 ```

+Write down your **Arn** (the Amazon Resource Name associated with the calling identity),
-Write down your **Arn**, you will need it later to configure your AWS S3 bucket.
+you will need it later to configure your AWS S3 bucket.

 ### Step 5: Create key pair using Amazon EC2